 To get zero fees, fund your account with USD or EUR.
 Go to Buy Crypto, then Deposit EUR via SEPA or USD via SWIFT.
 This will take one business day.

 Keep in mind that you’ll need to use your EUR or USD balance to purchase cryptocurrency.
 Because our goal is to get money to Russia, we don’t necessarily want to deal with volatile cryptocurrencies.
-We will purchase USDT (TetherUS) since it’s tethered to the US dollar which minimizes volatility.
-We don’t have to worry about USDT losing any value.
+We will purchase what’s known as stable coins like USDT (TetherUS) or USDC (USD Coin) since it’s tethered to the US dollar which minimizes volatility.
+We don’t have to worry about USDT or USDC losing any value.

 Option 2: Purchase cryptocurrency with your fiat currency from another person.
 Be sure you have payment methods added.
 You can do this at P2P User Center.